jest-community/vscode-jest/README.md

 > <a id="outputconfig-migration"></a>
 > **Migration Guide**
 >
-> Migrating to the new `"jest.outputConfig"` can require some manual adjustments, especially if you're working in a multi-root workspace.
+> Migrating to the new `"jest.outputConfig"` might require some manual adjustments, especially if you're working in a multi-root workspace.
 Here are some guidelines to help with the transition:
 >
 > 1. **Workspace Level vs Workspace-Folder Level**: The new `"jest.outputConfig"` is a workspace-level setting, unlike legacy settings like `"jest.autoClearTerminal"` and `"jest.autoRevealOutput"`, which are workspace-folder level settings.
 >
 > 2. **Backward Compatibility**: If no `"jest.outputConfig"` is defined in your settings.json, the extension will attempt to generate a backward-compatible outputConfig in memory.
 This uses the `"testing.openTesting"` setting and any legacy settings (`"jest.autoClearTerminal"`, `"jest.autoRevealOutput"`) you might have.
 Note that this might only work for single-root workspaces.
 >
-> 3. **Migration Steps**:
+> 3. **Customization Steps**:
+In general it should work out of the box, but if you encounter any issues, here are some steps to help adjusting the output behavior:
 >    - Use the `"Jest: Save Current Output Config"` command from the command palette to update your settings.json.
+Then adjust it to fit your needs.
->    - (optional) Fix warning: The save does not include `"testing.openTesting"`, so you might see the conflict warning message.
+>    - Fix warning if any: The save does not include `"testing.openTesting"`, so you might see the conflict warning message.
 You can either use the "Quick Fix" action or adjust the `settings.json` manually (see [handling conflict](#outputconfig-conflict)).
 >    - Finally, remove any deprecated settings.
 >
 > By following these guidelines, you should be able to smoothly transition to using `"jest.outputConfig"`.